auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 When logging the user out, you will once again need to think about the three layers of sessions which we spoke about before:
 - __Application Session__: You need to log out the user from your Web Application, by clearing their session.
-- __Auth0 session__: You need to log out the used from Auth0.
+- __Auth0 session__: You need to log out the user from Auth0.
 To do this you redirect the user to `https://${account.namespace}/v2/logout`.
 Redirecting the user to this URL clears all single sign-on cookies set by Auth0 for the user.
 - __Identity Provider session__: Although this is not common practice, you can force the user to log out from the Identity Provider used, for example Facebook or Google.
 To do this add a `federated` querystring parameter to the logout URL: `https://${account.namespace}/v2/logout?federated`.

 To redirect a user after logout, add a `returnTo` querystring parameter with the target URL as the value: `https://${account.namespace}/v2/logout?returnTo=http://www.example.com`.
 Note, that you will need to add the `returnTo` URL as an __Allowed Logout URLs__.
 For more information on how to implement this refer to: [Logout](/logout).